-While you are in the UK, you may obtain temporary work via an agency.
-However there are some complexities that you should be aware of.
+You may obtain temporary work via an agency, However there are some complexities that you should be aware of.

 In a typical agency situation, the agency will supply you to an ‘end client’.
 You will usually perform tasks under the day-to-day supervision of someone at the end client location but will send time sheets to the work agency, who will pay you.

-In terms of employment law (which is a bit different from tax law) agency workers are ‘workers’ for employment law purposes (the category that falls somewhere between employee and self-employed) and as such are entitled to basic protections.
-Such as being paid at least the National Minimum Wage (NMW) or National Living Wage and working time entitlements, for example paid annual leave.
+In terms of employment law (which is a bit different from tax law) agency workers are ‘workers’ for employment law purposes (the category that falls somewhere between employee and self-employed) and as such are entitled to basic protections, such as being paid at least the National Minimum Wage (NMW) or National Living Wage and working time entitlements such as paid annual leave).
 You can find information on your rights as an agency worker on GOV.UK.

-Even though you may work on lots of different engagements and may incur substantial travel costs in getting to your various work locations, another special rule says that agency workers are not normally entitled to tax relief on the travel and subsistence expenses they incur.
-This is one of the reasons for the growth in ‘umbrella companies’ – more on these below.
+Even though you may work on lots of different engagements and may incur substantial travel costs in getting to your various work locations, another special tax law rule says that agency workers are not normally entitled to tax relief on the travel and subsistence expenses they incur.
+This is one of the reasons for the growth in ‘umbrella companies’.

 In recent years, some agencies have been trying to avoid having to operate Pay As You Earn (PAYE) for workers – this means that their costs are reduced.

-They do this by saying (or by using arrangements that say) that the worker is ‘self-employed’, so that the worker has to pay their tax and National Insurance to HMRC themselves and there is no employer National Insurance to pay.
+They do this by saying (or by using arrangements that say) that the worker is ‘self-employed’, so that the worker has to pay their tax and NIC to HMRC themselves and there is no employer NIC to pay.

 You can find HMRC’s guidance on supervision, direction or control on GOV.UK.
-It may be tempting to turn a blind eye if PAYE is not being operated on your wages, as this may mean lower costs for you too.
-However unless you are genuinely self-employed, it is best to tell the business paying you that you want to be dealt with under PAYE, so as to protect yourself from any problems with HMRC later down the line.
+It is unlikely that you would be under no supervision, direction or control.
+It may be tempting to turn a blind eye if PAYE is not being operated on your wages, as this may mean lower costs for you.
+However, unless you are genuinely self-employed, it is best to tell the business paying you, that you want to be dealt with under PAYE, so as to protect yourself from any problems with HMRC later down the line.
 If they will not do this, you may decide to report them to HMRC so that their practices can be investigated.

 You should be aware that recently, a variation of this arrangement is being used in the temporary worker industry.
 This ‘hybrid’ variation sees you being treated as an employee for tax purposes (so that PAYE is operated as is required under law) but you being treated as self-employed for all other purposes.
-Self-employed people do not have the rights and protections that ‘workers’ have (agency workers are normally ‘workers’ for employment law purposes and as such are entitled to basic protections, such as being paid at least the National Minimum Wage (NMW) or National Living Wage and working time entitlements such as paid annual leave).
+Self-employed people do not have the rights and protections that ‘workers’ have (remember agency workers are usually ‘workers’) under employment law.

 This saves the employment intermediaries concerned money, just in different ways, however is unlikely to benefit you in any way at all.
 As such, you should think very carefully about accepting such terms and conditions.